faisalusuf/ThreatIntelligence/README.md

 The IOCs are collected from several sources publically accessible and new one as it published.
 The IOCs collected from these sources are fed into [MISP](https://www.misp-project.org/) and correlation are performed based on other threat feeds.
 The enrichments are done using different [MISP modules](https://github.com/MISP/misp-modules) and potential false positives are manually reviewed.

-You are more than welcome for partifipation by sharing the IOCs which are missing, idea for improvement to make it more actionable.
+You are more than welcome to contribute by sharing the IOCs which are missing, idea for improvement to make it more actionable.
 For this you may raise an [issue](https://github.com/faisalusuf/ThreatIntelligence/issues) along with IOC and reference URL from where the IOCs is collected.

 ## Inspiration: